Problem Statement

-The collaborating institutions will devise and test new understandings of secularity in liberal arts education as a means of engaging students in questions of meaning and value.
+In our initial grant, the collaborating institutions devised and tested new understandings of secularity in liberal arts education as a means of engaging students in questions of meaning and value.
 Established in the late 18th or 19th centuries, when Protestantism was assumed to be integral to teaching, learning and service at a college, all four institutions have over time come to reflect the secular and secularizing trends in US higher education.
 These institutions value secular ideas as a means to promote tolerance and critical thought, and to create democratic institutions and civic engagement, but they also wonder whether uncritical secular assumptions are in various ways stripping some students and faculty of fundamental aspects of their identity.
 They wonder, in other words, if secularity is truly "neutral."
 Exploring how current understandings of secularity both help and hinder efforts to integrate questions of value and meaning into the curriculum as well as the co-curriculum, faculty and administrators on each campus will develop initiatives specific to their needs.
 The partners share the goal of developing leadership on their campuses to ask whether and how secularity is an enabling condition of liberal arts education.
-The Teagle Foundation grant period for this project began in the fall semester, 2006, and concludes with our conference, November 13-14, 2008 (see "Conference" link above).
+The initial Teagle Foundation grant period for this project began in the fall semester, 2006, and concluded with our conference, November 13-14, 2008 (see "Conference").

 Group Activities

-The working group is collaborating on a joint series of initiatives, including faculty-administrator seminars, new course models, faculty-student research projects, campus forums, visiting speakers, institutional research assessing student, faculty, and administrators experience of secularity and how it frames students' questions of meaning and value, a white paper, and, at the conclusion of the second year, a multi-campus public conference (see below for more information).
-In the second year, the partners will continue the first year activities, and implement new curricular, teaching development, and co-curricular initiatives.
-The working group will also develop its white paper; we will present a first draft to Craig Calhoun, President of the Social Science Research Council, who will serve as respondent and critic.
-The white paper is composed of four chapters that will provide the basis for the four sessions of our concluding conference.
+The working group collaborated on a joint series of initiatives, including faculty-administrator seminars, new course models, faculty-student research projects, campus forums, visiting speakers, institutional research assessing student, faculty, and administrators’ experience of secularity and how it frames students' questions of meaning and value, a white paper, and, at the conclusion of the second year, a multi-campus public conference (see links for more conference information).
+In the second year, the partners continued the first year activities, compiling our qualitative research, implementing co-curricular and teaching development initiatives, writing the White Paper and Working Group Papers, and planning the conference.
+See the White Paper for a detailed description of our group activities and findings.

 Campus Activities